ErfaisalBhat/ErfaisalBhat/README.md

 > Cybersecurity Researcher · ML Engineer · Full-Stack Developer

-Final-year B.Tech Computer Science student at the University of Kashmir, specializing in malware analysis, machine learning, and full-stack web development.
-Currently interning as a Junior Programmer at the Asiatic Society for Social Science Research (ASSSR), New Delhi.
+B.Tech Computer Science student at the University of Kashmir, specializing in malware analysis, machine learning, and full-stack web development.
+Software Engineer at the Asiatic Society for Social Science Research (ASSSR), New Delhi.

 ---